 The practice of medicine is both an art and a science.
 Medical treatments can bring about significant improvements in health, even cure devastating diseases, but the human body is unpredictable.
 Sometimes the result of medical care is no change in condition or a worsening of a condition or ailment.
-While often tragic, an aggravated medical condition may not be caused by anyone’s negligence.
-The undesirable outcome may simply be the way an individual responded to treatment.
+In some cases, negligent doctors just flat-out get it wrong, allowing their own mistakes to endanger the lives of patients.

 However, in some cases, it is clear that a doctors’ errors or the mistakes of other health care providers have caused serious injury, illness or death.
 Medical errors are now considered the third leading cause of death in the United States, according to Johns Hopkins Hospital, contributing to or directly causing 10% of all fatalities.
 In short, medical negligence is an enormous problem in America.
 Pennsylvania is no exception.